roumel00/skeleton/README.md

 NEXT_PUBLIC_API_BASE_URL=https://your-fly-app-name.fly.dev
 ```

+## Email Service Setup

+This project uses [Resend](https://resend.com) for sending password reset emails.
+To enable the password reset functionality:

+1. **Sign up for Resend**: Create an account at [resend.com](https://resend.com)
+2. **Get your API key**: Copy your API key from the Resend dashboard
+3. **Set the environment variable**: Add `RESEND_API_KEY=your_api_key_here` to your `.env` file
+4. **For production**: Set the `Resend__ApiKey` secret in Fly.io as shown in the deployment section

+Without the Resend API key, the password reset functionality will not work and will throw an error when users try to reset their passwords.

 ## Next Steps

+1. Get a Resend API key and configure it for password reset emails
-1. Customize the authentication logic
+2. Customize the authentication logic
-2. Add your business entities and endpoints
+3. Add your business entities and endpoints
-3. Style your components
+4. Style your components
-4. Set up your own Fly.io and Vercel deployments with the required environment variables
+5. Set up your own Fly.io and Vercel deployments with the required environment variables

 ---